 These plasma cells then produce antibodies by the process of translation.
 The antibodies thus formed are secreted by plasma cells into the lymph and are later carried into the blood.

 Antibodies are also called immunoglobulins or gamma globulins.
 Recall that antibodies are proteins in nature.
 Each antibody is made up of a combination of polypeptide chains, light and heavy chains.

 Each antibody is made up of two light chains and two heavy chains.
 Each heavy chain is paired with one light chain at one of its ends.
 The two chains are linked together via disulfide bridges between the side chains of component amino acids.

-Each light chain and heavy chain has two portions, a constant portion and a variable portion.
+Each light chain and the heavy chain has two portions, a constant portion and a variable portion.
 The variable portion is different for each specific antibody.
 It is the portion by which an antibody recognizes and attaches to its specific antigen.

-The constant portion, on the other hand, is same for all the antibodies present in our blood.
+The constant portion, on the other hand, is the same for all the antibodies present in our blood.
 It determines the general properties of antibodies like the ability to diffuse through the tissues, adherence to specific structures, etc.

 Specificity of Antibodies

 Recall that each antibody is specific for one particular antigen.
 This specificity is due to the specific arrangement of amino acids in the variable portions of light and heavy chains.
 The specific amino acid arrangement has a steric shape for each different antigen.
 The specific antigen that binds to the antibody has prosthetic groups that are the mirror image of the amino acid arranged in the variable portions.